Friday, 8 June 2018

 I never liked Supergirl.

 Not before 'Supergirl: Being Super', anyway.
-I always saw her as nothing more than Superman's distaff counterpart - young, pretty, blonde, something for heterosexual Superman fanboys to ogle at while the power fantasy they can imagine themselves as was being realized (what some of them take away from the Man of Tomorrow.
+I always saw her as nothing more than Superman's distaff counterpart - young, pretty, blonde, something for heterosexual Superman fanboys to ogle at while the power fantasy they can imagine themselves as was being realised (what some of them take away from the Man of Tomorrow.
 I know there is much more to him than that, as a character and a symbol.
 Still not a fan).
-At least Batgirl has the dominant characteristic of being smart and computer-savvy, and she has undergone various changes, identities, revamps, remodeling, and interpretations since her creation.
-Supergirl/Kara is... young, uncertain, a typical teenager, a sexualized underaged girl, an unintentional poster child for eating disorders, a petite DC heroine constantly living in her cousin's ginormous Holy Trinity shadow, and a weak link who is always male-dependent, taken advantage of, depowered, turned evil, and killed in storylines.
+At least Batgirl has the dominant characteristic of being smart and computer-savvy, and she has undergone various changes, identities, revamps, remodelling, and interpretations since her creation.
+Supergirl/Kara is...young, uncertain, a typical teenager, a sexualised underaged girl, an unintentional poster child for eating disorders, a petite DC heroine constantly living in her cousin's ginormous Holy Trinity shadow, and a weak link who is always male-dependent, taken advantage of, depowered, turned evil, and killed in storylines.
 Woman in Refrigerator applies to her in magnitudes.
 I maintain that 'Supergirl Vol. 1: The Girl of Steel' is one of the worst comics I've ever read - and that was meant to entice new readers to the character, and attract fans of the CBS show, which I like okay.
 Other than that, Supergirl never worked for me.

 Until now.
 After waiting nearly a year for 'Supergirl: Being Super' to be published in trade in my country, my hopes were not to be dashed.
 I'm glad I gave this superheroine another chance.

-Written and drawn by the female team Mariko Tamaki and Joëlle Jones, 'Supergirl: Being Super' is a sweet, heartfelt, wonderfully-realized coming-of-age story about a teenage girl who can fly and possesses super strength and speed.
+Written and drawn by the female team Mariko Tamaki and Joëlle Jones, 'Supergirl: Being Super' is a sweet, heartfelt, wonderfully-realised coming-of-age story about a teenage girl who can fly and possesses super strength and speed.
 This origin - which manages to be unique among hundreds of others about Supergirl over the years - has her not really remember her time on Krypton before it blew up when she was a child, nor does she remember that she is an alien.
 She does not yet know of Superman's existence, much less her connection to him.
 This works on a myriad of levels to her story's advantage.

 Kara Danvers is confused, but assertive and proactive.
 She philosophizes about beginnings and what they mean to different people.
 Other than at birth, when does one's life begin?
 No, this blonde, relatively-sheltered girl is not Rapunzel.